 Because this list of kids yoga poses was the most popular post of 2013, I am going to provide more posts about basic yoga poses in 2014.
 Stay tuned for more yoga pose images, descriptions, and sequences this year.

-Keep up with our weekly Kids Yoga Stories newsletter by adding your name and e-mail address in the box below!
+Keep up with our weekly Kids Yoga Stories newsletter by adding your name and e-mail address in the box at the top of the page!

 This post is part of The Very Best Kids Activities of 2013 by Kid Blogger Network: